 Ibuprofen

-Ibuprofen is a popular NSAID (non-steroidal anti-inflammatory drug) that's effective, safe, and non-addictive.
+Ibuprofen is a popular NSAID (non-steroidal anti-inflammatory drug) that's generally considered effective and safe.

 Caution Still Recommended